 Lastly, immigrants from Vietnam, Cambodia, China, and other eastern countries were continuing to seek refuge in Australia because of three decades of skirmishes between the U.S. and the U.S.S.R.

-So, their overall energy in the mid ’80s was one of fear and distrust.
+So, their overall energy in the mid ’80s was one of fear and mistrust.

 The Film touches on many of the fears Australians had at the time.